 These little winged beasts have a specially reformulated springy LSX core that helps get this ball incredibly high in the air as fast as physically possible.
 This core will give you some exceptional downrange distance.

 Part of the reason they manage to hit such altitudes so quickly is the incredibly low long spin produced by the ingenious and durable NaZ+ coating.
 This unique covering system also helps to keep your ball moving at maximum velocity.

-Featuring a spherically-tiled 350 octahedral dimple pattern, Titleist have created a ball with unbeatable aerodynamics.
+Featuring a spherically-tiled 350 octahedral dimple pattern, Titleist have created a golf ball with unbeatable aerodynamics.

 Normally speed and altitude are somewhat at odds, but this fantastic bit of ball engineering manipulates the tensions in the most effective way imaginable to give you the longest possible distances without hitting the gym five times a week.

 - Innovative LSX core is incredibly springy and fast

 - Unique dimple pattern makes the golf ball more aerodynamic